Decathlon 2000 › Search results: Estonia

 Relevancy:6%

-The World Records which were officially ratified by the IAAF.
-Estonian Aleksander Kolmpere was the first official Decathlon World Record holder.
+The world records officially ratified by the IAAF.
+Estonian athlete Aleksander Kolmpere was the first official decathlon world record holder.

 Relevancy:6%